voostindie/markdown-curator/adrs/0002 One daemon process for all repositories.md

 #### Cons

-- A bit more code needed to maintain multiple independent repositories.
+- A bit more code is needed to maintain multiple independent repositories.
 - Guaranteeing that code for a repository runs completely isolated is hard, if not impossible.
 (Unless I introduce something like OSGi.)

 ### One daemon per repository